usaid-cs/yesterday-i-learned/random.md

 1. Puerto Rico has a higher population than 21 states.
 1. Switzerland didn't join the UN until 2002, perhaps in fear that joining something will get them involved in something that isn't politically neutral.
 Its official invasion defence strategy is the [national redoubt](https://en.wikipedia.org/wiki/National_Redoubt_%28Switzerland%29); "the idea was to make clear to [neighbouring countries] that an invasion would have a high cost", which was true when Nazi Germany considered it.
 1. [This video](https://www.youtube.com/watch?v=tTHMBjyzgEU) says you pee 20 swimming pools worth in your lifetime.
-1. The [Saskatchewan timezone](https://en.wikipedia.org/wiki/Time_in_Saskatchewan) is "6 hours behind UTC"; that is not to say it doesn't have daylight savings; from a historical and geographical perspective, it may be said that Saskatchewan has permanent daylight savings (see map in link).
 1. The original [scroll lock](https://en.wikipedia.org/wiki/Scroll_lock), if engaged, would modify the arrow keys such that it scrolls the contents of a text window rather than the cursor.
 On linux, it is said that the terminal freezes if you press it.
 However it is no longer the case all the time, making that key useless.
 1. [Muphry's Law](https://en.wikipedia.org/wiki/Muphry's_law): if you try to correct someone's writing in writing, you will make a mistake in your own writing.
 1. In 2017, [three gay men managed to be married to each other at the same time, legally, in Colombia.](https://www.advocate.com/world/2017/6/15/three-gay-men-make-history-marrying-colombia)